3box/3box/ARCHITECTURE.md

 ```

 ### Private Data Store
 The private data store is an orbit-db KV-store with additional encryption.

+#### Encryption
 The encryption scheme for adding a key-value entry would work as follows:

 * Generate a random salt and store it encrypted (see below) under the `3BOX_SALT` plain text key.
 * Compute the `key` by taking `h(PLAIN_KEY | salt)`